lightstep/cloud-native-observability/real_world_examples/README.md

 # Your Stories

-To better learn and improve this project, we're asking _you_ to tell us how observability has shaped and impacted your organization or team.
+To relate this project to real-world examples, we're asking _you_ to tell us how observability has shaped and impacted your organization or team.
 Are you adopting cloud-native observability practices?
 What's went well, and what hasn't?
 What are your hopes for the future of observability, and what do you